AT&T pulls 2020 financial forecast as coronavirus clouds business

 WarnerMedia, which suffered the brunt of the impact from the pandemic, reported $7.4 billion in revenue, down from $8.4 billion from a year earlier.
 The closing of theaters and halting of production hurt its media business.

-On Tuesday, Netflix reported a surprisingly big surge in new subscribers but warned the second half of the year would experience slower growth as stay-at-home orders end.
+On Tuesday, Netflix Inc (NFLX.O) reported a surprisingly big surge in new subscribers but warned the second half of the year would be marked by slower growth as stay-at-home orders end.

-AT&T is set to launch HBO Max, a subscription streaming video service and Netflix Inc.(NFLX.O) competitor on May 27.
+AT&T is set to launch HBO Max, a subscription streaming video service and Netflix competitor on May 27.

 The company reported total revenue of $42.8 billion, missing Wall Street expectations of $44.2 billion, according to Refinitiv data.

-Excluding items, AT&T reported earnings per share of 84 cents, missing analysts estimates of 85 cents, according to Refinitiv.
+Excluding items, AT&T earned 84 cents per share, missing analysts estimates of 85 cents, according to Refinitiv.

-Reporting by Supantha Mukherjee in Bengaluru and Arriana McLymore in Raleigh, North Carolina; Editing by Bernadette Baum and Steve Orlofsky
+Reporting by Supantha Mukherjee and Neha Malara in Bengaluru, Arriana McLymore in Raleigh and North Carolina, Sheila Dang in New York; Editing by Bernadette Baum and Steve Orlofsky